paulafortuna/SemEval_2019_public/README.md

-# HatEval_public
+# SemEval_public

-This repository presents the code for the Stop PropagHate team on HatEval and OffensEval tasks of SemEval.
+This repository presents the code for the Stop PropagHate team on HatEval and OffensEval tasks of SemEval 2019.
 The detailed results and approach followed can be found in the report:
 ... (will be updated soon).